-Please note that we will not be meeting until further notice.
+Please note that Green Gym will not be meeting until further notice.
 In the meantime, stay well and come and join us when the difficult times are over.

 If sweaty gyms are not for you, why not join our friendly group to exercise in the open air, giving nature a helping hand at the same time?
 We work to maintain the diversity of habitats at the nature reserve.
 We do a variety of tasks from digging out brambles to planting wildflowers and clearing ivy from gravestones and paths.
 We also do more specialised tasks like hedge laying, coppicing and scything.
 There is something suitable for everyone and you can work at your own pace.

-At the moment we are clearing areas of woodland and meadow so that we can plant wild flower seeds in the spring.
-You may have been out in woods in winter and seen cut back trees and wondered why – at first glance it doesn’t look a lot like conservation!
+During the winter we cleared some areas of woodland and meadow so that we could plant wild flower seeds in the open ground.
+You may have been out in woods and seen cut back trees and wondered why – at first glance it doesn’t look a lot like conservation!
 This is called coppicing, and it is a very important conservation practice.
 Coppicing is only carried out in winter as the trees are dormant and there are no birds’ nests that may be disturbed.
-We are coppicing hazel trees, which have grown too big.
+We have coppiced hazel trees, which have grown too big.
 By cutting them near the ground we can get them to grow as straight poles, which we use for woven fences.